leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

 > If you are creating a base box for private use, you should try not to follow these, as they open up your base box to security risks (known users, passwords, private keys, etc.).

-Yes, since we're building our own box it would be much safer to not follow the defaults and and configure the box in a more unique way.
+Yes, since we're building our own box it would be much safer to not follow the defaults and configure the box in a more unique way.
 Then again, we could simply change all settings afterwards during provisioning.

 ### Configure SSH Access